rvanheest/Literature-Study-Feedback-Control/Blog/README.md

 #Introduction
-**In this blog intends to explore the concepts of feedback control applied to computer science.
-We will make use of the [Scala programming language](http://www.scala-lang.org/) as well as the [Reactive Extensions Framework](http://reactivex.io/).
+**This blog intends to explore the concepts of feedback control applied to computer science.
+We will make use of the [Scala programming language](http://www.scala-lang.org/) as well as the [ReactiveX framework](http://reactivex.io/).
 Although feedback control can generally be described in terms of complicated mathematics, this blog does not cover those but will rather focus on the higher level concepts and some practical applications related to computer science.**

+**I am thankful for the help and suggestions of a number of people.
+Without them this blog would not have been written!
+* [Philipp K. Janert](www.linkedin.com/in/janert/en) - author of the book [Feedback Control for Computer Systems](http://shop.oreilly.com/product/0636920028970.do) (on which this blog is partially based) for answering several additional questions and help with the controller tuning
+* [Erik Meijer](www.linkedin.com/pub/erik-meijer/0/5ba/924/en) for suggesting this topic and advice along the way of writing this blog
+* [Mike de Waard](nl.linkedin.com/pub/mike-de-waard/16/481/1a3/en) for his feedback and co-reading the blog
+* [Lars Willems](nl.linkedin.com/pub/lars-willems/9b/92/153/en) for his feedback and co-reading the blog **

 Enterprise systems are often built to maintain a flow of arbitrary items in a sequence of processing steps.
 For example, an online retailer wants to manage the flow of packages through its facilities.
 As a control mechanism *the number of pending orders released to the warehouses per time unit* is used.
 The main problem for this control mechanism is how to throttle this flow such that the warehouses are not idle, but are not overflowing either.